Aliases for TLR10 Gene

 GeneCards Summary for TLR10 Gene

-TLR10 (Toll-Like Receptor 10) is a Protein Coding gene.
-Diseases associated with TLR10 include melioidosis and meniere's disease.
-Among its related pathways are NF-KappaB Family Pathway and NF-KappaB Family Pathway.
-GO annotations related to this gene include transmembrane signaling receptor activity.
-An important paralog of this gene is TLR6.
+TLR10 (Toll Like Receptor 10) is a Protein Coding gene.
+Diseases associated with TLR10 include Melioidosis and Tonsillitis.
+Among its related pathways are NF-KappaB Family Pathway and Diseases associated with the TLR signaling cascade.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity.
+An important paralog of this gene is TLR1.

 Participates in the innate immune response to microbial agents.
 Acts via MYD88 and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response (By similarity).